IHE/ITI.PCF/input/pagecontent/volume-1.md

 ##### 1:53.4.2.4.2 Permit all Authorized

-Permit for all authorized users.
+Permits access by all authorized users.
 This presumes that basic user access control will only allow authorized users and for authorized purpose of use.

 **Pre-conditions**:

-The controlling Organization has identified various roles that would have access for given purpose, and has mechanisms in place to prevent any in appropriate use.
-This is distinct from the previous use case in that the roles and purpose are not limited to Clinical and Treatment.
+The controlling Organization has identified various roles that would have access for a given purpose, and has mechanisms in place to prevent any inappropriate use.
+This is distinct from the previous use case in that the roles and the purpose are not limited to Clinical and Treatment.

 **Main Flow**: